bitly/simplehttp/profiler_stats/README.md

 usage
 -----

-no initialization is required, the general process is as follows (NOTE: client is responsible for `free()` of all returned structures as well as a final call to `profiler_stats_free()`):
+some initialization is required, the general process is as follows (NOTE: client is responsible for `free()` of all returned structures as well as a final call to `profiler_stats_free()`):

 ```